deepshard/get-started-with-hyphae/README.md

 # Building Your First Hyphae App: ArXiv Research Assistant

 Welcome to Hyphae, the SDK for building AI agents on TruffleOS!
-In this tutorial, we'll walk through a complete Hyphae application to teach you the framework, then show you how to build, deploy, and use it yourself.
+In this tutorial, we'll walk through a complete Hyphae application, deploy it to youre turffle and at the end have you start your own app.
 ## What You'll Learn

 By the end of this tutorial, you'll understand: